rubenvannieuwpoort/posts/division-by-constant-unsigned-integers-new.md

 	}
 ```

-This optimization is one of the things that is done 'under water' by the [libdivide](https://libdivide.com/) library, which was started by the author of [3] and [4].
+In this section, we will discuss both how a compiler can generated optimized code and how to efficiently implement the `precompute` and `fast_divide` functions for runtime constant divisors.
+The [libdivide](https://libdivide.com/) library, which was started by the author of [3] and [4], is a mature implementation that can optimize division by runtime constant integers.
 The library is conveniently included in a single header file, contains a nice C++ interface, and also implements vector implementations of integer division, which can make division even faster.

+During compile-time, there is a lot of room for optimizations.
+Typically, programmers are OK with waiting a fraction of a second longer if this means that their code executes faster.
+So for division by compile-time constants, there is time for extensive optimizations.
+During runtime, time is more precious, so we want to keep the precomputation reasonably efficient.
+Further, the `fast_divide` function is used for all divisors; We want to keep it efficient and, if possible, branchless.

 For compile-time optimization, we can spend some more effort to produce better optimized code.
 For runtime optimization, we need to do the precomputation in runtime, which means that we want the precomputation to be efficient as well.
 Simply put, for compile-time optimization it will pay off to distinguish many special cases for which we can produce more efficient code.
 For runtime optimization the challenge is the other way around: We want to have a single, fast codepath which handles all cases with good efficiency.

 ### Compile-time optimization

+Here, I will show a sample implementation of the idea.
+I will pretend we're working on a compiler and implementing the code generation for a division by an unsigned compile-time constant.
+In particular, I will implement a function `div_by_const_uint` that takes a constant divisor `const uint d` and an expression `expression_t n` that represents the dividend.
+It will return an expression that represents the instructions that will be executed.
+As an example, the expression $a \cdot (b + 5)$ can be written as `mul(a, add(b, const(5))` in this way.

+TODO: Present all instructions.

 As mentioned before, for compile-time optimization we can distinguish a lot of cases to squeeze out every last bit of performance.
 Some special cases that can be implemented particularly efficient are:
   - Division by one, which can be handled by setting the quotient equal to the dividend.